BuilderIO/framework-benchmarks/README.md

 Test each framework for it's performance, particularly common Lighthouse and CWV metrics as applications scale

 **Important**: This is not a measure of "is framework x better than y".
-There are many tradeoffs to weight when choosing the best framework for you - such as DX, features, render speed, etc. These benchmarks only show a part of the picture
+There are many tradeoffs to weight when choosing the best framework for you - such as DX, features, familiarity, ecosystem, documentation, etc. These benchmarks only show a part of the picture

 ### Goals